jhbell/jhbell.github.io/_posts/2017-06-22-cmake-what-you-need-to-know-part-1.md

 cmake_minimum_required(VERSION 3.5)
 ```

-As you can imagine, here we define the *minimum required version of CMake* we
+As you can imagine, this first line defines the *minimum required version of
-need to build this project as version 3.5.
-Again, as you would think, you can
+CMake* we need to build this project as version 3.5.
+Again, as you would think,
-change the version number (here 3.5) to be whatever version you need to support
+you can change the version number (here 3.5) to be whatever version you need
-the CMake commands you will be using.
+to support the CMake commands you will be using.

 ```cmake
 project(HelloSimple CXX)
 ```

-This command specifies the *name* of the project, and the *language* of the
+The second command specifies the *name* of the project and the *language* of
-project.
+the project.
 I decided to go with the project name of `HelloSimple`.
 Since I am
 using C++, I wanted to specify that the language as being C++ by putting
 CXX as the next parameter.